AbhinavMangalore16/AeolusAI/README.md

 Because he is the Greek god of wind — and who better to trust with weather forecasts than the guy literally in charge of the skies?
 ## 🌤️ Overview
-A sleek weather dashboard that combines real-time forecast data and a trained ML model (for precipitation prediction) to deliver 5-day weather insights.
+A sleek weather dashboard that combines real-time forecast data and a trained ML model (for precipitation and temperature prediction along with a classification for the weather) to deliver 5-day weather insights.

 ## ⚙️ Key Features
 - Real-time weather forecast using OpenWeatherMap API